Proclamation Day

-Proclamation Day is the name of official or unofficial holidays or other anniversaries which commemorate or mark an important proclamation.
-In some cases it may be the day of, or the anniversary of, the proclamation of a monarch's accession to the throne.
-A proclamation day may also celebrate the independence of a country, the end of a war, or the ratification of an important treaty.
+Proclamation Day commonly refers to the anniversary of the proclamation of government of the province of South Australia, which continues to be celebrated in South Australia on 28 December, although no longer a public holiday.
+The anniversary of the establishment of self-government on 21 October 1890 was formerly known as Proclamation Day in Western Australia.

 South Australia

+Background

-Proclamation Day in South Australia celebrates the establishment of government in South Australia as a British province.
-The province itself was officially created and proclaimed in 1834 when the British Parliament passed the South Australia Act, which empowered King William IV to create South Australia as a British province and to provide for its colonisation and government.
+Proclamation Day in South Australia celebrates the establishment of government in the colony of South Australia as a British province.
+The province itself was officially created and proclaimed in 1834 when the British Parliament passed the South Australia Act 1834, which empowered King William IV to create South Australia as a British province and to provide for its colonisation and government.
 It was ratified 19 February 1836 when King William issued Letters Patent establishing the province.
 The proclamation announcing the establishment of Government was made by Captain John Hindmarsh beside The Old Gum Tree at the present-day suburb of Glenelg North on 28 December 1836.
 The proclamation specified the same protection under the law for the local native population as for the settlers.